capaj/react-timezone-select/README.md

     <div>
       <SelectTimezone
-        value={momentTimezone.tz.guess()} // the default, so you can omit if you don't need other value onChange={val => {
+        value={momentTimezone.tz.guess()} // the default, so you can omit if you don't need other value clearable // allows user to have null value in this select guess // this will fill the input with user's timezone guessed by moment.
+A "value" prop has always bigger priority than guessed TZ onChange={val => {
           console.log(val.value) // like "Europe/London"
           console.log(val.time) // like "-2.00"